-- Defending the world’s leading consumer electronics company in a two-patent suit relating to Bluetooth technology.
+- Defended the world’s leading consumer electronics company in a two-patent suit relating to Bluetooth technology.

 - Emerson Electric v.
-SIPCO et al. (ITC) – Representing Emerson Electric in a 10-patent lawsuit relating to wireless mesh network technology.
+SIPCO et al. (ITC) – Represented Emerson Electric in a 10-patent lawsuit relating to wireless mesh network technology.

 - Godo Kaisha IP Bridge 1 v.
 Qualcomm (D. Del.) – Represented IP Bridge in an eight-patent suit involving semiconductor technology.

 - GN Hearing A/S v.
 Oticon A/S (PTAB) – Represented GN Hearing in two IPR proceedings directed to hearing aid technology.

 - Counseled Roku regarding litigation strategy with respect to licensing demands from non-practicing entities.